| || |

 Satisfactory Academic Progress (SAP) ensures students are completing their academic program in a timely manner while achieving and maintaining compliance with minimum academic standards.
 Eligibility for the Federal Direct Student Loans is contingent upon students achieving Satisfactory Academic Progress toward the Doctor of Medicine degree.
 These standards are for Title IV Federal Financial Aid purposes only and neither replace nor override academic policies outlined in the SOM Student manual.
 However, these standards are intended to be at least as rigorous as SGU's SOM academic policies.

-Students in the Basic Science portion of the MD program (Year 1 and Year 2) are reviewed each academic term and students in the clinical portion of the MD program (Year 3 and Year 4) are reviewed annually.
+To determine if students are meeting the academic standards for federal student loan purposes, students in terms 1-5 (Year 1 and Year 2) are reviewed each academic term.
+Students in terms 6-10 (Year 3 and Year 4) are reviewed annually by the Office of Financial Aid.
 Students must meet all of the minimum standards below at each evaluation point or be subject to sanctions.

 Treatment of Non-Earned Grades